lizageorge/my-Stanford-Summer-Sessions/Math Foundations of Computing - CS 103/Notes/All Proof-writing Feedback.md

 	- problem four - 5/8
 		- could have been done without contradiction
 		- didn't take full advantage of the generality of an arbitrary variable, but instead droned on too much

+- **Practice Final #3** - 30-32/49 (61.22)
+	- don't forget to scope *everything*
+	- problem one - 3-4/8
+		- first part's logic was entirely incorrect...remember to always think 'it is possible to contradict my own answer, find some counterexample?'
+		- similar error in the second part. also, remember if you're proving subset *start by stating that you'll prove every element in one is in the other don't skip those godsdamned templates*
+	- problem two - 7/8
+		- actually p nice. but the format and structure was ugly and i'm feeling down so -1
+	- problem three - 3/10
+		- just couldn't figure out the first part, even on my second try
+		- got all of the second part though
+	- problem four - 8-9/13
+		- my nfa would probably loose points for being overly complex
+		- watch out for typos
+		- couldn't figure out the cfg problem...remember to use your nonterminals like states in an automata to remember information
+	- problem five -  9/10
+		- great job on the proof of non-decidability
+		- remember, **all finite languages are regular**
+		- to be entirely honest a lot of the lava diagram answers were lucky guesses